vasumahesh1/txnModal/README.md

 ##### onClose
 onClose Event Hook

-Known Bugs
+Known Issues, Bugs & Fix Status
 ----
+* Outside Click doesn't Close the Modal [Yet]
+* Responsive Issues maybe present with some Modals with Fixed Width and Heights
+* Overflow Modal's Default Close Button is not Fixed at the Top Right
-* Overflow Dialog has Scroll Issues
+* ~~Overflow Dialog has Scroll Issues~~
-* Target type Modals have Issues related to Auto Centering if you edit the CSS.
-  This is because Auto Centering Overlaps the Modal's position with the Target's Position.
-In doing so It edits the CSS Properties that are in common with the Auto Centering Feature.
+* ~~Cannot Auto Center Modals with `modalTargetContainer` property~~

 License
 ----